michael-spengler/peer2peer.exchange/README.md

 # Peer 2 Peer Exchange

-The [Peer 2 Peer Exchange](https://peer2peer.exchange) serves as a starting point for an upcoming Hackathon on Peer 2 Peer collaboration.
+The [Peer 2 Peer Exchange](https://peer2peer.exchange) serves as a starting point for an upcoming Hackathon on Peer 2 Peer value exchange.

 In case of any feedback, please raise an issue on this repository.